rekalogika/rekalogika.dev/docs/domain-event/01-basic-usage.md

 ## Creating Domain Events

 Domain events are plain old PHP objects that you create to represent a specific event happening in your domain.
+There is no particular requirement for these classes.

 ```php
 // our event superclass for the Post object